Tbanks9/Snake/README.md

 ## Wins

 Getting the snake to eat, grow and increase speed initially took a bit of time to wrap my head around, so I was thrilled when everything all of a sudden clicked.
-Overall a big win for me was being able to solidify my vanilla JavaScript knowledge, and build a game that was as much fun building as it is playing it.
+Overall, a big win for me was being able to solidify my vanilla JavaScript knowledge, and build a game that was as much fun building as it is playing it.

 ## Key Learnings